 - Your payroll.
 If your business operates in multiple states, it would depend on the number of people you employ who work in each state.

 - Claims history.
-Rates for almost any insurance policy depend, in part, on past claims – the type, amount, and frequency of losses.
+Insurance rates for almost any insurance policy depend, in part, on past workers’ compensation claims – the type, amount, and frequency of losses.

-- Worker classifications.
+- Worker classification codes.
 The level of risk associated with your business will also play a role in determining your workers’ comp rates.
-You might have a range of worker classifications even within a single company.
+Class codes categorize every business and job type by level of risk, and your small business may have a range of worker classifications.